-“Jan van Riebeeck (the first Dutch governor of the Cape Colony) discovered extensive indigenous forests on the eastern slopes of Table Mountain.
-By the late seventeenth century there was over-exploitation of the local afrotemperate forests due to the need for timber.
+“Jan van Riebeeck (the first Dutch governor of Cape Colony) discovered extensive indigenous forests on the eastern slopes of Table Mountain.
+By the late seventeenth century, there was over-exploitation of local forests due to the need for timber.
 The colonial government issued a series of (largely ineffectual) laws to protect the forests.
-However, by the close of the eighteenth century there were no more forests left on Table Mountain except a few pockets on the steep upper slopes.”
+By the end of the eighteenth century, there were no more forests left on Table Mountain, except for a few pockets on the steep upper slopes.”

 When indigenous wood supplies declined, authorities cleared the eastern slopes of Table Mountain for commercial plantations.
 The plantations imported pines from Europe and America and gums from Australia.
 The two species supplied wood for the growing Cape timber industry.
 The trees grew fast, had quality wood, and produced straight uniform growth making them easy to harvest.
 The imported trees rapidly spread and became invasive.
 Today, eucalyptus and pine trees are category 2 invasive weeds that rapidly seed into indigenous forests and fynbos.

 Two World Wars created a boom in the timber industry, so the size of imported forests grew.
 After the wars, Cape Town’s logging industry declined.
 Removal of some of the tree plantations allowed for the return of indigenous fynbos vegetation.
 After the last crop of imported trees was unharvested, that area of Newlands Forest became a popular recreational area.